Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/docs/PDS-DEPLOYMENT-CHECKLIST.md

 # 🛡️ PDS Deployment Checklist

-Use this checklist to ensure 100% compliance with all 58 PDS naming policies before deploying CoPPA to any Azure Government tenant.
+Use this checklist to ensure 100% compliance with all 58 PDS naming policies before deploying CoPA to any Azure Government tenant.

 ## 📋 Pre-Deployment Validation